dudetechitout/glitter-gitter/README.md

 # Glitter-Gitter

-Glitter gitter is a simple userscript that allows you to open someone's Free Code Camp profile by clicking their name in chat.
+Glitter gitter is a simple userscript that allows you to open someone's Free Code Camp profile by clicking a ninja while in chat.

 ## Getting started